-The reason that you should not do this is because you could be stealing someone else’s work, and they will be none too pleased with you for that.
-They will find out – and they will slap you with a law suit.
+The reason that you should not do this is that you could be stealing someone else’s work, and they will be none too pleased with you for that.
+They will find out – and they will slap you with a lawsuit.
 It really is that bad!

 The best thing that you can do is to take your own photos – but seriously, who has the time for that?!
 (Ok, I know a lot of bloggers take the most amazing photos themselves, but I’m assuming that like me, you don’t have the time/inclination to do so)!
 The second best thing, that most bloggers do, is to use stock photos.

 Stock photos are created for the sole purpose of being used for websites and similar things, with no credit being needed to be given to the owner.
 There are also paid stock photo sites as well, with the most gorgeous photos, but most new bloggers are on a budget, so don’t fret – there are a ton of free stock photo resources out there.

 I have put together a list of some fab sites where there are free stock photos available for you to use on your blog.